demivasques/datasciencecoursera/README.md

 Demi Vasques
-Attendind the Data Science Specialization course from John Hopkins University at Coursera
+attendind the Data Science Specialization course from John Hopkins University at Coursera